danielliao11/commons-util/README.md

 ###Including:
 - ArrayUtil: Some useful array utilities for Java's arrary[], and some of them likes Python's list.
+- ByteUtil: Simple encode and decode.
 - ConvertUtil: Some Conversation utilities.
 - DateFormat: Thread-Safe date formatter.
+- EncryptionUtil: Encryption and decryption utilities.
 - InetAddressUtil: Get the host's IP or domain name.
 - IOUtil: Extends commons-io.
 - JsonUtil: Some useful json utilities, convert xxx to json.